foqal/policies/policies/privacy-policy.md

 Edge    | https://privacy.microsoft.com/en-us/windows-10-microsoft-edge-and-privacy
 Opera   | https://www.opera.com/help/tutorials/security/privacy/

+# Privacy Shield Statement
+Foqal commits to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to data transferred from the EU and Switzerland.

+We do share Customer Data and Service Data with a limited number of third party vendors who process it on our behalf to provide or improve our service, and who have agreed to privacy restrictions similar to our own Privacy Policy and whom also comply with The Privacy Shield Framework.
+Our vendors perform services such as payment processing, network data transmission, and other similar services.
+When we transfer your data to our vendors under Privacy Shield, we remain responsible for it.
+While Foqal processes all Customer Data and Service Data in the United States, our third party vendors may process data outside of the United States or the European Union.
+If you would like to know who our third party vendors are, please see our [Subprocessor Addendum](subprocessors-addendum.md).

+Foqal may disclose personally-identifying information or other information we collect about you to law enforcement in response to a valid subpoena, court order, warrant, or similar government order, or when we believe in good faith that disclosure is reasonably necessary to protect our property or rights, or those of third parties or the public at large.

+In complying with court orders and similar legal processes, Foqal strives for transparency.
+When permitted, we will make a reasonable effort to notify users of any disclosure of their information, unless we are prohibited by law or court order from doing so, or in rare, exigent circumstances.

+## Your Rights
+Foqal is the subprocessor to most of your personal data (name, email, etc) that we access.
+Any requests to add, modify, or delete such data should be made to the Customer to which you as a User are bound.
+Once the Customer modifies this data, it will be updated within our system within 10 business days.

+Foqal also collects and processes certain information about you (such as IP address, geo-location, device information) as mentioned in this Privacy Policy.
+This information is never shared with any party other than the mentioned Subprocessors.
+The duration of how long we store this information is described in the [Data Retention section](#Data-Retention).
+However if you would like for us to remove such information faster, please contact us at dpo@foqal.io and we will respond to you within 10 business days.

+You have the right to access and export your personal information at any time.
+Please refer to the [Data Portability](#Data-Portability,-Right-to-be-forgotten) section of this Privacy Policy for more information.

+We limit our use of your User Personal Information to the purposes listed in this Privacy Statement.
+If we need to use your User Personal Information for other purposes, we will ask your permission first.

+## Complaints
+In compliance with the Privacy Shield Principles, Foqal commits to resolve complaints about our collection or use of your personal information.
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Foqal at: dpo@foqal.io

+For more information refer to the [Privacy Shield Dispute resolution process](#Dispute-resolution-process).

 ## Other
 ### External Data Storage Sites
 We may store and process your User Data on servers provided by third party hosting vendors with whom we have contracted.